-- investigate the expressive potential of screenprinting and develop technical expertise in a wide variety of screenprinting processes;
+- investigate the expressive potential of screenprinting and develop technical expertise in a wide variety of screenprinting processes [Arts/Humanities];

-- explore visual concepts, such as design, composition, and color theory through the investigation of screenprinting techniques;
+- explore visual concepts, such as design, composition, and color theory through the investigation of traditional and digital screenprinting techniques; and

-- demonstrate an understanding of printmaking and silkscreening skills; and
+- demonstrate an understanding of printmaking and screen printing skills.

 - explore water-based, screenprinting processes, including the following: